 Porcelain is a type of ceramic tile that is characterized by being stronger, harder, purer, and more water-resistant than ordinary ceramics—which are already quite durable.
 It achieves this by using clays with finer particles, fired at a higher temperature that creates a harder glazed surface than is usually achieved by standard ceramic tiles This inherent versatility gives ceramic tile the ability to provide a number of benefits in a variety of architectural surface covering applications.
 However, as with all flooring options, there are both advantages and disadvantages to its use.

-Benefits of Porcelain Flooring Tiles
+Benefits of Porcelain Floor Tiles

 - Durability: These are some of the toughest flooring options available.
 Hard, dense, and solid, porcelain is resistant to most heavy impact stresses, and can even be used in commercial environments.
-In general, this material should be classified with a PEI rating of at least 5, making it suitable for high traffic spaces and heavy equipment use.
+In general, this material should be classified with a PEI rating of at least 5, making it suitable for high-traffic spaces and heavy equipment use.

 - Fireproof: Porcelain does not burn under any normal conditions, and these floors can help to restrict the transference and movement of flames if a fire breaks out.

-- Grout: While porcelain is nearly impervious to stains, damage and water penetration, the lines in between these tiles are still vulnerable.
+- Grout maintenance: While porcelain is nearly impervious to stains, damage and water penetration, the lines in between these tiles are still vulnerable.
 Grout is a porous material even when set, and it needs to be sealed in order to prevent damage from regular use.
 Even when properly cared for, these features can sometimes be corrupted by humidity and insidious moisture, causing them to discolor with mold and mildew.